Heating Rocks Minerals and Gemstones

-With the passing of time man continued to learn about the effects of fire on stone.
-He would have been well aware from quite early on that when heated some stones changed colour.
+With the passage of time man continued to learn about the effects of fire on stone.
+He would have been aware from quite early on that when heated, some stones also changed colour.

-Theophrastus went on to classify stones according to how they reacted when heated.
+Theophrastus went on to classify stones according to how they reacted to heat.

 Some three hundred years later Pliny the Elder Roman author naturalist and philosopher also noted the effects that heat had on stones.
 He wrote one gemstone could be changed into another and the colour of crystal quartz could be changed into that of an emerald.

 These statements confirm he was aware that by heating certain rocks and minerals they changed or lost colour.

 Today different heat treatments are used to both enhance and change the colour of rocks, minerals and gemstones.
 Results can vary from subtle to dramatic.